awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-logging-and-monitoring.md

 ## Custom log routing \- FireLens for Amazon ECS<a name="security-logging-and-monitoring-firelens"></a>

 With FireLens for Amazon ECS, you can use task definition parameters to route logs to an AWS service or AWS Partner Network \(APN\) destination for log storage and analytics\.
-FireLens works with [Fluentd](https://www.fluentd.org/) and [Fluent Bit](https://fluentbit.io/)\.
+FireLens works with [Fluentd](https://www.fluentd.org/) and [https://fluentbit.io/](https://fluentbit.io/)\.
 We provide the AWS for Fluent Bit image\.
 Or, you can alternatively use your own Fluentd or Fluent Bit image\.

 You should consider the following conditions and considerations when using FireLens for Amazon ECS:
 + FireLens for Amazon ECS is supported for tasks that are hosted both on AWS Fargate and Amazon EC2\.